Dean161/Timebox/docs/_posts/2018-07-10-Reflections on the lecture.md

 * Learning how a software engineering project can look in reality

+* Knowing how the interactions with the customer can take place, and how we need to adapt to customer's needs.

 * Working in a well-organized and competent way.

+* Time management

 * Improving our presentation skills and writing skills through blogs

-* Efficiently work as a team
+* Efficiently work as a team, considering opinions of different individuals.

-* Knowing how the interactions with the customer can take place, and how we need to adapt to customer's needs.

 #### We would like to thank Dr. Schulze for affording us with the oppurtunity to learn in such a practical way.
 He bought the best in us by his continuous support and commitment.

 ### To know more about our app and to download it, please visit our next blog which is coming up shortly!!